storyfeet/dugi_bialan/content/grammar.md

 * "go" : saying/quote : followed by the quoted clause (use "")
 * "o" : Imperetive/Vocative/Polite Call : followed by either a verb or someone to call politely
 * "boina" : before : followed by a noun
-* "devin" : before : followed by a noun
+* "devin" : after : followed by a noun

 It is important to note that the same word can be a noun, verb or adjective.